-Here at W.S Moore, we work closely with a number of cemeteries in Newport and the surrounding areas.
+Here at W.S Moore Memorial Masons in Newport, we work closely with a number of cemeteries in the Newport region as well as cemeteries located in the surrounding areas.
 With over 100 years of experience, we can offer you expert advice and guidance in finding the right memorial for your loved one in any of these cemeteries.

-Find out more about some of the South Wales cemeteries we work with below:
+Find out more about some of the most popular Newport and South Wales based cemeteries we work with below.

 St Woolos Cemetery